rodrigopex/Scoreloop-Samples/ScoreloopIntegrationSample/readme.txt

-Scoreloop Integration - Show integration with BPS event system:
+Scoreloop Integration - Show integration with BPS event system - v1.0.05

 ========================================================================
 Using a managed project vs. using a makefile project